AnonymouX47/matrix/README.md

 ## TODO

 1. Solution to systems of linear equations (Coming up soon).
-2. Reshaping matrices.
 3. Creating pre-filled matrices with ones, random numbers (integers or floats), optionally within a specified range, diagonal matrices, etc...
 4. Initializing matrices from STDIN or files.
 5. Implementation of methods to find eigenvalues and eigenvectors.
    * This requires a polynomial "solver" (at least for the basic approach) and I plan to work on that.
 6. Probably Others...

-Please note that I **do NOT** plan to implement any "more efficient" algorithms for the matrix operations in this project.
-It's not the point of this project (at least, as of now).
+Please note that I personally **do NOT** plan to implement any "more efficient" algorithms for the matrix operations in this project.
+It's not the point of this project (at least, as of now) but contributions are welcome.